USS Melvin R. Nawman: World War II

 Following completion of shakedown exercises off Bermuda Melvin R. Nawman steamed forth from Boston Navy Yard on 22 July 1944 for the Pacific theater.
 A two-month training period with an antisubmarine hunter-killer group interrupted her westward progress at Pearl Harbor.
 In October convoy missions commenced to Eniwetok, Marshall Islands, and Ulithi, western Caroline group highlighted by a submarine contact on 18 November and an encounter with a severe tropical storm a month later.

 The year 1945 brought action off the invasion beaches with the U.S. 5th Fleet.
 Melvin R. Nawman screened the escort carrier as its planes bombed Japanese positions on Iwo Jima on 16 February (D day minus 3) until 3 March.
 With victory imminent the group retired to Leyte for redeployment off the beaches of Okinawa.
 In the intense action that followed the destroyer escort's guns shot down their first two planes near Kerama Retto on 2 April earning the Bronze Star Medal for two members of the crew.
 After a month on station the ship returned to escort duty centered around Guam.
 In the final stages of the war in the Pacific 47 consecutive days were spent at sea screening aircraft carrier task forces operating off the east coast of Japan before retiring to Guam.

 In the next four months Melvin R. Nawman steamed first to Korea and then made three escort trips to the China coast as the United States and Nationalist China tried to redistribute their forces to stabilize the postwar Far East.
 On 22 December, pressed into "Operation Magic Carpet" duty, the destroyer escort pointed its bow toward home.
 She arrived at San Francisco, California on 15 January 1946 and on 23 April decommissioned at San Diego, California, and joined the Pacific Reserve Fleet.

 Korean War

 The expansion of the U.S. Armed Forces during the Korean War restored Melvin R. Nawman to a commissioned status on 28 March 1951.
-Following shakedown she departed San Diego on 22 June to assume new duties with Destroyer Force, Atlantic Fleet, arriving at Melville, Rhode Island pn 11 July.
+Following shakedown she departed San Diego on 22 June to assume new duties with Destroyer Force, Atlantic Fleet, arriving at Melville, Rhode Island on 11 July.